hoanhan101/hraft/PROPOSAL.md

 In many sections below, I will talk about the design/architecture of the project, final product, testing and monitoring.
-I will also provide a timeline with tasks, approaches and deliverables bi-weekly.
+I will also provide a timeline with tasks, approaches and deliverables in a bi-weekly basis.

 ## Design